-Canadian Utilities' shares are currently attached to a juicy dividend yield of 5.8%, offering attractive tangible returns in the form of quarterly income.
-It's also the highest yield the stock has sustained in over 20 years, which makes this legendary dividend payer the most attractive it has even been in decades from an income standpoint.
-The stock's current P/E ratio of around 15.5 is slightly lower than its historical average, which makes sense considering the company's decelerated growth and recent efforts to modernize itself through its asset sales/acquisitions.
-Considering the company's stability in operations and decade-high dividend yield, we can see the stock's valuation multiple slightly expanding towards 16 in the medium-term.
+Canadian Utilities' shares are currently offer a generous dividend yield of 5.1%, offering attractive tangible returns in the form of quarterly income.
+The yield is also currently at the higher-end of the stock's historical range, which makes this Canadian Utilities the most attractive it has even been in decades from an income standpoint.
+The stock's current P/E ratio of around 14 is notably lower than its historical average.
+Considering the company's stability in operations and hefty dividend yield, we can see the stock's valuation multiple slightly expanding towards 15 in the medium-term.
 Approaching half a century of consecutive annual increases, we believe that the high yield will attract investor interest and consider our projected valuation multiple quite a safe bet.